 Airports are usually places we pass through and rarely linger unless forced by delays or cancellations.
-They are designed to facilitate a logical flow of people through their many channels and layers of security as efficiently as possibly with the end goal of departure or arrival.
-As a certain Tom Hanks found out, when you end up living at one the situation is rather different.
+They are designed to facilitate a logical flow of people through their many channels and layers of security as efficiently as possible with the end goal of departure or arrival.
+As a certain Tom Hanks found out when you end up living at one the situation is rather different.

 While I may not technically be living inside an airport I am living in a hotel attached to an airport (Hong Kong International to be precise) and this has lent itself to certain observations; the first being that you probably wouldn’t want to.

 Living at the airport feels like being stuck in some perverse never-ending business trip where you’re constantly held in a state of limbo between work and travel without getting much of a glimpse of what’s going on outside.
 It’s not that the airport is an unpleasant place, it’s just not somewhere you’d ever call ‘home’.

 If I had chosen to be stuck at any airport though it probably would have been this one.
 Having been built on reclaimed land off Lantau Island, HKIA – colloquially known as Chek Lap Kok Airport (赤鱲角機場), is an impressive structure that was designed by Foster + Partners and opened in 1998.
 The airport has two levels – departures on the top with arrivals below.

 Hanging above the entrance is what looks like a replica of an early Wright Brothers flyer.
 Below people wait for their loved ones to come through the baggage reclaim hall.
 This is where I met my parents when they first came to visit me in 2009 – it was all the more exciting for my mum since it was the first time she had left Europe.

 The airport is open twenty-four hours a day and it looks awesome at night when the stunning ceiling is lit up.
 Because the area is susceptible to typhoons the end windows are designed to break in extreme situations and neutralise the air pressure thus preventing collapse.